open-game-system/stream-kit/packages/stream-kit-react/README.md

 # @open-game-system/stream-kit-react

-React bindings for the Open Game System (OGS) Cloud Rendering service.
+React components for displaying WebRTC streams from the Open Game System (OGS) Cloud Rendering service.

 ## Overview

-This package provides React components, hooks, and context providers for integrating cloud-rendered streams into your React applications.
-It wraps the core functionality from `@open-game-system/stream-kit-web` in a React-friendly API.
+This package provides React components for integrating cloud-rendered streams into your React applications.

 ## Installation